Color Schemes and Ideas to Wear for Family Photos

 Monochromatic: This would be the same color but in different shades (lighter or darker versions of it).
 I love it when this is used for two or three people.
 Maybe mom is in a dark green dress, and baby is in a light green romper.
 But then you can still add in other colors (or maybe neutrals) for the rest of the family.
 Example: Mom and daughter are in two shades of pink, dad is in a neutral, and both the boys are in two different shades of blue.
 So we've used monochromatic colors twice!

 This is obviously just a starting point, but you can use this to help figure out what goes with what.
 Or just ask me for recommendations if you aren't sure 🙂

 Neutral Colors Are Your Friend, Wear Lots of Them to Your Family Photos

 Neutral colors are typically not found on the color wheel and can also be referred to as earth tones.
-They go with almost anything, and I suggest using a lot of neutrals, and only a small amount of other colors.
+They go with almost anything, and I suggest using a lot of neutrals, and only a small amount of more bold colors.
 The brighter the color, the less there should be.
-Neutrals are things like off-white, gray, cream, taupe, etc. Here’s a bunch of neutrals/earth tones to inspire you!
+Neutrals are things like off-white, gray, cream, taupe, etc. Here's a bunch of neutrals/earth tones to inspire you!
 You can even create outfits using only neutrals and it looks really good.
 But adding in some color is great, too!